Michelle Norman-Bryant, PsyD, LMHCA

 206 639 3349 Drmichellenb@gmail.com

-Stephanie Gray, LCSWA
+Stephanie Gray, MSW, LICSW

 Stephanie Gray grew up in New Jersey and moved to the Pacific Northwest in 2019.
 She has a particular interest in working with anxiety and PTSD.
 She earned a Master of Social Work from New York University.
 Her office is in the Madison Valley neighborhood of Seattle.